 Get on the same page with your partner

 It’s imperative that you and your partner get on the same page about how much you will or will not be sharing with the holiday public.
 Be very clear and explicit regarding what you do and do not feel comfortable talking about, answering or explaining to others.
 If you don’t want to share anything – or the other person doesn’t want to share anything – that request should be respected.
-Even if that isn’t your m.o., give the request for silence the benefit of the doubt this time around and revisit it when the holidays are over.
+Give the request for silence the benefit of the doubt this time around and revisit it when the holidays are over.

 Arm yourself with a wing person

 At this stage of the game, it’s not about getting a date.
 Your wing person is there to fend off the curious, inquisitive, nosy and downright rude questions, comments or unsolicited advice.
 They are your knight – or knightess – of sorts.
 This person will be understanding and dedicated to the overarching goal.
 They will either stick to your side like glue, or slyly slink around the perimeters of your social engagements, ready to whip you away, interject or “accidentally” spill a drink on the offender.
 In addition to protecting you from the masses, the pact you’ve entered with your wing person will make holiday parties and gatherings more like a fun game than a dreaded event.

 Schedule a meeting with your infertility counselor

 If you haven’t made contact with an infertility counselor yet, now is a good time to do so.
 These counselors are an amazing support for individuals and couples battling fertility.
 Not only do they come along with the credentials and wisdom of their trade, they typically have experience with infertility and fertility treatments themselves – so they can relate to what you’re going through.
 Together, you can come up with a holiday survival game plan that is personally suited to where you and your emotions are at right now.

 Give unto others during the holidays